the-viking/replay/README.md

 ======
 A technology probe built and designed by Maria Håkansson, Erik Bonadonna and Jung-Hu Sohn, out of the Information Science department at Cornell University in summer of 2013.
+Replay gives a community of users a space to give away things they don't need or want anymore in a simple, informal way.

 Replay is meant to explore notions of necessity and people' feelings about what things